 The Mills Family Farm: A story of love, promise

 All of our cattle are pasture raised and fed a custom veterinary designed vitamin and mineral mix to provide a complete diet and obtain increased tenderness and flavor.
-We also offer all natural nitrate and nitrite free pork products, as well as humanely raised veal.
-In our store at the farm, we offer local dairy products, honey, eggs, jams and jellies and, of course, our meat products: beef, pork, veal and chicken.
+We also offer all natural nitrate and nitrite free pork products.
+In our store at the farm, we offer local dairy products, honey, eggs, jams and jellies and, of course, our meat products: beef and pork.
 We have partnered with a local produce farm to provide a produce CSA program and bulk buying programs.

 The Mills Family

 Monday, Jan.
 24, 2011 by Laura MuellerDr.
 Bradley Mills loves cows.
 “I could talk about them all day,” said Mills, driving his truck along the dirt road that divides rolling hills into pastures, home to small herds of heifers.
 Mills is a doctor of veterinary medicine, specifically a food-animal veterinarian with a focus on cattle.His wife, Nicole Mills, loves horses and has since her grandfather took her riding when she was 7.
 Nicole has a master’s degree in agriculture.
 With Bradley’s brother, Brian and his wife Julie, the four own and manage Mills Family Farm at 284 Barfield Road in Mooresville, with help from close friend Milton Tucker and a couple of neighbors.
 Together they act as veterinarians, farm owners and managers, cattle buyers and producers, animal-health industry educators, meat handlers, consulting veterinarian, riding teachers, equine experts and ambassadors of farming.
 The Mills family members are corralling their interests and accomplishments to diversify the farm.
 Their most recent addition, in July 2010, is Mills Meats, selling locally produced farm-raised beef to the public.